 These diamonds are partially well-cut (based on the quality of sparkle that they give).
 They are cut in a way that they don’t lose their beauty or quality.
 And although they don’t reflect all the light penetrating them, they are still considered not that cheap!

-You can easily find good cut diamonds on all online merchants, but if you want our professional opinion, we wouldn’t recommend this grade, a good grade is NOT that good when it comes to diamonds.
+You can find good cut diamonds on almost all online merchants (although very little options), but if you want our professional opinion, we wouldn’t recommend this grade, a good grade is NOT that good when it comes to brilliance.

 4) Very Good